Grantmaking, investments and programs

 Total investment to date $1.2 million

-Easter Seals Dixon Center’s mission is to ensure the success of veterans and their families in their communities.
-Easter Seals connects veterans and military families with what they need for meaningful employment, education and overall wellness.
-Our $1.2 million grant will support Easter Seals’ efforts in assisting service members who are nearing the end of their military service make successful career transitions prior to their separation from the military.
+Dixon Center for Military & Veterans Services, powered by Fedcap’s mission is to ensure the success of veterans and their families in their communities.
+Dixon Center connects veterans and military families with what they need for meaningful employment, education and overall wellness.
+Our $1.2 million grant will support Dixon Center’s efforts in assisting service members who are nearing the end of their military service make successful career transitions prior to their separation from the military.

 Total investment to date $1.2 million